csstools/postcss-font-magician/README.md

 Look forward to more magic, like:

 - Support for the TypeKit foundry.
-- Option to move `@font-face` rules into an JavaScript file for asynchronous loading.
 - Option to warn you when unmatched typefaces are used.

 Enjoy!